awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItems.md

 In Amazon DynamoDB, an *item* is a collection of attributes\.
 Each attribute has a name and a value\.
 An attribute value can be a scalar, a set, or a document type\.
 For more information, see [Amazon DynamoDB: How It Works](HowItWorks.md)\.

-DynamoDB provides four operations for basic create, read, update, and delete \(CRUD\) functionality:
+DynamoDB provides four operations for basic create, read, update, and delete \(CRUD\) functionality\.
+All these operations are atomic\.
 + `PutItem` — Create an item\.
 + `GetItem` — Read an item\.
 + `UpdateItem` — Update an item\.